Fomode3D/Documentation-1/docs/source/developers/development-wallet-configuration.rst

 Step 3: Generate a private key
 ==============================
-The following command will be generate a private key.
+The following command will generate a private key.

 .. code-block:: console